syntaxa/coffeechest/readme.md

 - `GEMINI_TEMPERATURE`: Controls the randomness of the output (optional, defaults to 1.5).
 - `GEMINI_MAX_OUTPUT_TOKENS`: The maximum number of tokens to generate (optional, defaults to 300).
 - `GEMINI_PROMPT`: The prompt used to generate haikus (optional, provides a default prompt).
+- `ENVIRONMENT`: Set to 'PROD' for production or 'TEST' for testing mode.
+- `TESTING_USER_ID`: Telegram ID of the user who will receive messages in test mode.

+### Test Mode

+When `ENVIRONMENT` is set to 'TEST', the bot operates in a special test mode that:
+- Only sends messages to the user specified in `TESTING_USER_ID`
+- Suppresses all messages to other users
+- Logs information about message suppression
+- Provides detailed error logging for testing purposes

+This mode is useful for testing new features or changes without affecting all users.
+In test mode, the bot will only interact with the designated testing user, making it safe to experiment with new functionality.

 ## Gemini API Integration